Nov 8, 2021

 There is typically no room to sue your employer after a work injury if you have workers’ compensation.
 You can only sue your employer if they caused your injury through egregious negligence or criminal wrongdoing.
 Still, before you try to explore that legal avenue, you should talk to a workers’ compensation attorney to make sure that, in doing so, you don’t ruin your chances of getting workers’ comp benefits.

-The Law Offices of Nathaniel F. Hansford, LLC in Atlanta, Georgia, can handle complex workers’ compensation cases.
+Hansford McDaniel LLC in Atlanta, Georgia, can handle complex workers’ compensation cases.
 If you have any questions about your case or know you need legal support, contact our firm now.